Article

 Key takeaways

-1. Outsourcing HR and payroll tasks can help you increase your pace of technology, access new capabilities, and get ahead of increasingly complex cybersecurity threats.
+- Outsourcing HR and payroll tasks can help you keep up with technology, access new tools, and stay ahead of complicated cybersecurity issues.

-2. PEOs cover a variety of HR services, including payroll, benefits, and compliance, while payroll service providers focus solely on payroll and taxes.
+- PEOs (Professional Employer Organizations) offer a range of HR services, like payroll, benefits, and compliance.
+In contrast, payroll service providers focus only on payroll and taxes.

-3. Working with a PEO requires a co-employment relationship, where your company and the PEO share legal responsibility for your employees.
-Working with a payroll provider does not.
+- When you work with a PEO, you enter a co-employment relationship, meaning both your company and the PEO share legal responsibility for your employees.
+This is not the case with a payroll provider.

 What is a PEO?